 Actions Expected results Proposed Partners (Not limited to/tbc) Action 2.4.1.
-Review and synthesise existing marine turtle NAPs within the Mediterranean region and identify gaps in national policy.
-Action 2.4.2 Coordinate with national governments and ministries for the development, alignment, or adaption to marine turtle NAPs.
-Threats to marine turtles are identified, minimised and mitigated against through coordinated responses, and a suite of tools is applied in the Mediterranean, encouraging area-based management, through local, regional and international frameworks, to maintain and enhance marine ARCHELON: DEKAMER MedPAN MEDASSET WWF Greece WWF North Africa WWF Turkey Action 2.4.3 Promote standardised processes and best practices for inclusion in NAPs and encourage the contribution of data for regional assessments. turtle populations in the Mediterranean.
+Review and synthesise existing Threats to marine turtles are ARCHELON: marine turtle NAPs within the Mediterranean identified, minimised and DEKAMER region and identify gaps in national policy. mitigated against through MedPAN region and identify gaps in national policy. coordinated responses, and a MEDASSET A .: 242 G .
+1: suite of tools is applied in the WWF Greece Action 2.4.2 Coordinate with national Mediterranean, encouraging WWF North Africa governments and ministries for the area-based management, WWF Turkey development, alignment, or adaption to marine through local, regional and turtle NAPs. international frameworks, to maintain and enhance marine Action 2.4.3 Promote standardised processes turtle populations in the and best practices for inclusion in NAPs and Mediterranean. encourage the contribution of data for regional assessments.